 Have you heard the recent news?
 The FDA has approved CBD! …kind of.
-Unfortunately, the FDA only approved the use of synthetic CBD made by pharmaceutical companies.
+Unfortunately, the FDA only approved the use of Epidiolex CBD made by a pharmaceutical company.
 They still have not given their seal of approval to natural, organic CBD grown by caring farmers and the like.

-The FDA still does not allow CBD companies to make claims that organic CBD can heal or cure anything.
-Yet they approve a fake form of CBD that is engineered in a lab.
+The FDA still does not allow Hemp or Cannabis CBD companies to make claims that organic CBD can heal or cure anything.

-Many would prefer to take organic CBD oils or pills, and yet unfortunately the FDA has not given their approval to this yet.
+Many would prefer to take organic locally sourced CBD oils or pills, and yet, unfortunately, the FDA has not given their approval to this yet.
 We are hopeful for the future, though, and this in part is due to the somewhat encouraging, somewhat discouraging recent hoopla around the drug Epidiolex.

 The reason that the FDA chose to approve this particular drug likely stems from the fact that a recent study showed that it was able to help people who were suffering from a severe form of epilepsy.